lesterlimjj/tp/docs/UserGuide.md

 Input restriction:
 * The search is case-insensitive.
 * `TAG` must be between 2 and 30 characters long and can only contain letters, numbers, apostrophes, spaces, periods, hyphens, underscores, plus, and ampersands.
-The tag cannot be blank and must not already exist.
+* The tag cannot be blank and must already exist.

+> ⚠️ **Note:** Each new search command will override the results of the previous search.
+For example, if you perform a `searchListingTag` followed by another `searchOwnerListing`, only the results from the second `searchOwnerListing` will be applied to all data.
+The filters do not stack.

 Example:
-* `searchListingTag t/pet-friendly t/pool`
+* `searchListingTag t/pet-friendly t/pool` returns all listings **that contain ALL the specified tags (`pet-friendly` and `pool`)**.

 Result:
 * Before